 Sensitivity Note: This guide contains detailed descriptions of poultry illness symptoms and internal anatomy which may be disturbing to some readers.

-When your favorite hen starts walking like a penguin with a swollen belly and stops laying eggs, you might be witnessing egg yolk peritonitis – one of the most common reproductive disorders in backyard chickens.
-That moment hits hard – fear for your hen, worry about the rest of the flock, and uncertainty about what comes next.
+When your favourite hen starts walking like a penguin with a swollen belly and stops laying eggs, you might be witnessing egg yolk peritonitis, one of the most common reproductive disorders in backyard chickens.
+That moment hits hard.
+Fear for your hen, worry about the rest of the flock, and uncertainty about what comes next.

-Veterinary research from VCA Animal Hospitals indicates this condition occurs when egg yolk enters the abdominal cavity instead of traveling through the oviduct as it should.
+According to veterinary research from the Merck Veterinary Manual, this condition occurs when egg yolk enters the abdominal cavity instead of travelling through the oviduct as it should.
 While egg yolk peritonitis treatment can be challenging, understanding the symptoms early and knowing your options can make the difference between life and death for your hen.

 You’ll find clear answers here, from spotting that first warning sign through managing recovery, so you can make the best decisions for your flock.

-To understand peritonitis, we first have to look at how a healthy hen lays an egg.
+To understand peritonitis, we first need to look at how a healthy hen lays an egg.
 Think of the hen’s reproductive system as a factory line.
-The ovary releases a yolk (the yellow part), which is supposed to catch a ride into the oviduct (or salpinx).
+The ovary releases a yolk (the yellow part), which is supposed to catch a ride into the oviduct (also called the salpinx).
 The oviduct is like a tunnel that guides the egg safely out of the body, adding the white and the shell along the way.

 However, things can go wrong.
 Egg yolk peritonitis happens when that yolk misses the entrance to the tunnel or is pushed back out of it.
 Instead of becoming an egg, the yolk falls into the hen’s coelomic cavity (the avian equivalent of the abdomen).